N01401609/noname-pytracker/AlexaPerez/README.md

     - [x] Work on hello world example
     - [x] Work on design
     - [x] ERD's
-    - [ ] Create wireframes
+    - [X] Create wireframes

 ### Task Status
+- Complete

+### Task List (Week 2)

+- [x] Research Login and Registration Forms
-- Complete wireframes on digital form
+    - [x] Work on Feature 1 (basics)
+    - [] Group Project Setup on same file

+### Task Status
+- Continue working on basics of Login and Registration Feature, got the registration page showing up but have to add fields.
+We still ahve to put our separate files together without ahving errors.

 ### Problems encountered and how was it resolved
-- Connecting Django on Python, following a tutorial I was able to install Django and setup the enviroment.
+- Working on the same  pycharm project we are finding some issues with the files not working, decided to each work on the project separate and then put it together.